HannelizeHuman/EventFinder_Impulse/README.md

     *	Indentation
     *	Scoping
     *	Naming
-*	NO alers, confirms, prompts
+*	NO alerts, confirms, prompts
     *	Make use of Modals
 *	GitHub pages
     *	Deployed